 Before having kids we often made meals that took hours to prepare, often times with unknown ingredients.
 I’d go to multiple grocery stores for ingredients and love every minutes of it.
 I was all across the board with the types of food I’d cook.
 Now, with two littles I’ve been inspired to really refine my recipes, making them easier to make, enjoy, and share.

-This specific recipes is one I give them all the credit for.
+This recipe for vegan pumpkin pasta sauce is one I give my kids all the credit for.
 I wanted a go-to recipe that felt like comfort food but was completely healthy.
-This vegan alfredo makes us all feel like were enjoying spoonfuls of mac n’ cheese or pasta alfredo but we’re eating something so much more healthy!
+This creamy vegan alfredo makes us all feel like were enjoying spoonfuls of mac n’ cheese or pasta alfredo but we’re eating something so much more healthy!

 • I’ve found this recipe makes about 3 dinners worth of alfredo pasta sauce for a family of 4 so I use one of the portions the day I make it then freeze the other 2 portions in freezer safe plastic bags.
 Thaw frozen sauce in the refrigerator over-night and toss with hot pasta the next day for dinner, add a small amount of water if needed as the sauce can sometimes get thick.